Chart Color Schemes

 Ningi features high concentrations of family households, with a higher-than-average median household size

 Family households account for 81.1% of all households, including 32.2% couples with children, 34.7% couples without children, and 13.5% single parent families.
 Non-family households constitute the remaining 18.9%, with lone person households at 16.1% and group households comprising 2.6%.
-The median household size is 2.7 people, which is larger than the Greater Brisbane average of 2.6.
+The median household size is 2.7 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households